CJs Right Writing

 Journalists should:

-— Test the accuracy of information from all sources and exercise care to avoid inadvertent error.
-Deliberate distortion is never permissible.
+sources and exercise care to avoid inadvertent error.
+Deliberate distortion is

 — Diligently seek out subjects of news stories to give them the opportunity to respond to allegations of wrongdoing.